 The bill amends Section 76-3-211 of the Montana Code Annotated to allow a governing body to revoke an agricultural covenant, enabling the division of land to proceed without subdivision review if the land is annexed into a municipality.
-Previously, the law permitted revocation of the covenant under certain conditions, including the restoration of original lot lines or if a government entity sought to use the land for public purposes.
-The new language adds a third condition that specifically allows for revocation when the land is annexed into a municipality.
+Previously, the law allowed for revocation of the covenant under certain conditions, including the restoration of original lot lines or if a government entity sought to use the land for public purposes.
+The new provision specifically adds that annexation into a municipality is also a valid reason for revoking the agricultural covenant.

 SB0275_1(1): 76-3-211